-In 2010 and again in 2011, we had the privilege of campaigning our own, breeder, handler, owner, trained and titled female, Teela von Schneiden Fels to her VA rating, twice.
+In 2010 and again in 2011, I had the privilege of campaigning our own, breeder, handler, owner, trained and titled female, Teela von Schneiden Fels to her VA rating, twice.
 First at the 2010 USCA Sieger Show in Lake Geneva Wisconsin and again in 2011 at the USCA Sieger Show in Dallas, Texas, where Teela also earned a Protection Award for her outstanding protection work at the Sieger Show.
 In addition to Teela being breeder, handler, owner, trained and titled, both her father Zam von Schneiden Fels and her mother Xandra von Schneiden Fels were as well.
 Making Teela the first, multi-generational, American bred, breeder, handler, owner, trained and titled dog, male or female, to earn the VA rating in the United States.
 Teela is a direct descendent of VA Guido von Beltenkamp.

 In addition, we have bred and presented several more dogs from our breeding progran at the Sieger Show in the working class.
 Xandra von Schneiden Fels was shown twice at the Sieger Show in the working female’s class, earning V10 and was the 2007 and 2008 USCA Mid-Eastern Regional Conformation Championship and a Regional Working Championship in the United States.